Showing 1 to 10 of 10 items tagged as full text

 Provider: U.S. Government Printing Office

-Descriptions: In Beta stage at this writing, FDsys is the new Government Printing Office (GPO) website, which will soon contain all the information from the old GPO site and will incorporate more up-to-date features, like the capability to search all content from a single search box.
+Descriptions: The new Government Printing Office (GPO) website will soon contain all the information from the old GPO site and will incorporate more up-to-date features, like the capability to search all content from a single search box.
 Presidential documents are posted here, often within days of their inception.
-This is the best location for finding Congressional bills, documents, hearings and reports, as well as the Congressional Record.
+This is the best location for finding Congressional bills, documents, hearings and reports, the Congressional Record, Supreme Court decisions and more.

 Keywords: books, database, federal agencies, federated search, full text, gateway, general reference, links, multidisciplinary, public administration, public affairs, search engine, U.S. Government